West Coast Main Line: Geography

-The geography of the route was determined by avoiding large estates and hilly areas, such as the Chilterns (Tring Cutting); the Watford Gap and Northampton uplands, followed by the Trent Valley; the mountains of Cumbria, with a summit at Shap; and Beattock Summit in South Lanarkshire.
-This legacy means the WCML has limitations as a long-distance main line, with lower maximum speeds than the East Coast Main Line (ECML) route, the other main line between London and Scotland.
-The principal solution has been the adoption of tilting trains, initially with British Rail's APT and latterly the Pendolino trains constructed by Alstom and introduced by Virgin Trains in 2003.
-A 'conventional' attempt to raise line speeds as part of the InterCity 250 upgrade in the 1990s would have relaxed maximum cant levels on curves and seen some track realignments; this scheme faltered for lack of funding in the economic climate of the time.
+The geography of the route was determined by avoiding large estates and hilly areas, such as the Chiltern Hills, including Tring Cutting; the Watford Gap and Northampton uplands, followed by the Trent Valley; the mountains of Cumbria, with a summit at Shap; and Beattock Summit in South Lanarkshire.
+This legacy means that the WCML has limitations as a long-distance main line, with lower maximum speeds than the ECML route.
+The principal solution has been the adoption of tilting trains, initially with British Rail's APT and latterly the Pendolino trains constructed by Alstom, which were introduced by Virgin Trains in 2003.
+A 'conventional' attempt to raise line speeds, as part of the InterCity 250 upgrade in the 1990s, would have relaxed maximum cant levels on curves and seen some track realignments; this scheme faltered for lack of funding in the economic climate of the time.